• Skip to primary navigation

 Topping

-• Prepare flax egg by mixing ½ tablespoon ground flaxseed with 1 ½ tablespoon water in a small bowl, and set aside.
+• Prepare flax egg by mixing ½ tbsp ground flaxseed with 1 ½ tbsp water in a small bowl, and set aside.
 In another mixing bowl, whisk together the flour, rolled oats, brown sugar, salt, cinnamon, nutmeg, cloves and almonds.

 • In a third bowl, melt the vegan butter and whisk in the vanilla.